|St. Gregory’s Minster||Kirkdale||Restoration & Install team (Yorkshire & West Division)||2015||£11K|

-We will be delivering some small project refurbishment to St Gregory’s Minster, in Kirkdale, in North Yorkshire this year.
+We delivered some small project refurbishment to St Gregory’s Minster, in Kirkdale, in North Yorkshire this year.

 Built in 1060 on the site of an earlier church, this grade I listed Minster is one of the oldest buildings we have worked on.
 The church is steeped in history and is dedicated to St Gregory who was pope in 590–604.